oftenzhan/OftenDeck/installation_guide.md

 I used the `Disks` utility on Linux Mint Mate, but you should etch it using the software for your OS.

 There are several things that are important to do before we unmount the microsd card and put it into the MicroJournal.
-First (optional), we will create a new partition for backup as explained in Step 2.
-Second, we will rotate the monitor.

 We need to rotate the monitor.